-Yes you can especially on single story homes and single wide mobile homes which do not involve ladders.
-There are hundreds of really good videos on YouTube with excellent detailed instruction for the home owner.
-Take your time and do the installation in an organised manner.
+Yes you can especially on single-story homes and single wide mobile homes which do not involve ladders.
+There are hundreds of really good videos on YouTube with excellent detailed instructions for the homeowner.
+Take your time and do the installation in an organized manner.
 You should have most of the tools already.

 Do I need a Permit?

 Where I live in central Florida usually not.
-However if you live in stricter regions like Miami, New York or San Fransisco more than likely.
+However if you live in stricter regions like in Miami, New York, or San Fransisco more than likely.

-This is always a consideration these days with local building department taking an active interest in all construction projects.
+This is always a consideration these days with local building departments taking an active interest in all construction projects.

 Permits fees are a large source of income for local authorities.